awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 FIFO queues have all the capabilities of the [standard queue](standard-queues.md)\.

-For information about creating FIFO queues with or without server\-side encryption using the AWS Management Console, the AWS SDK for Java \(and the `[CreateQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html)` action\), or AWS CloudFormation, see [Tutorial: Creating an Amazon SQS queue](sqs-create-queue.md) and [Tutorial: Creating an Amazon SQS queue with Server\-Side Encryption \(SSE\)](sqs-create-queue-sse.md)\.

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/XrX7rb6M3jw?rel=0&amp;controls=0&amp;showinfo=0/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/XrX7rb6M3jw?rel=0&amp;controls=0&amp;showinfo=0)

 *FIFO \(First\-In\-First\-Out\)* queues are designed to enhance messaging between applications when the order of operations and events is critical, or where duplicates can't be tolerated, for example: